Today, there are thousands of unique VPN options available on the market.

 The problem is that it’s not always possible to escape throttling.

 A VPN can help, though.
 It will encrypt your device, and help hide it from these peering-type activities.

 It’s not foolproof.
-But it can help obfuscate your data packets buried below the surface that would identify you as you.
+But it can help hide data packets buried below the surface that would identify you.

 - Using a non-government sponsored VPN in a country that requires one

 - Downloading copyrighted information through a VPN and torrenting

 - Performing other illegal activities while under a VPN connection.

 Obviously, any of those questionable details can land you in hot water, no matter what type of connection you’re running.

 But for everything else, you’re mostly risking time and money.

 If you’re wasting money on a VPN with terrible performance, for instance, it might take forever to stream something until you eventually abandon it.
 Then you’ve wasted money you can’t get back.